abseil/abseil.github.io/docs/cpp/guides/format.md

 *   Type safety, including native support for `std::string` and `absl::string_view`
 *   Reliable behavior independent of standard libraries
-*   Support for the POSIX positional extensions // google3-begin(Internal Type Support)
+*   Support for the POSIX positional extensions
-*   Supports google3 types such as `Cord`, natively and can be extended to support other types. // google3-end
 *   Much faster (generally 2 to 3 times faster) than native `printf` functions
-*   Streamable to a variety of existing sinks // google3-begin(Sink Extensions)
+*   Streamable to a variety of existing sinks
-*   Extensible to other future sinks // google3-end

 Additionally, the library includes replacements for `printf()`, `fprintf()`, and `snprintf()`.